-What is Alcohol Abuse/Dependence?
+What is Alcohol Abuse and Dependence?

 Alcoholism, also known as alcohol dependence, is a chronic disease.
 It is a progressive disease and occurs when the body becomes physically dependent upon alcohol.
 Individuals who are dependent upon alcohol may not be able to control how much they drink and frequently continue to drink despite serious consequences.

 Alcohol abuse occurs when a person is not physically dependent upon alcohol, but does exhibit problems with alcohol.
 Someone who abuses alcohol may drink too much and experience problems due to consuming alcohol.

 It is possible to recover from alcohol dependence and abuse and there are many resources available for help.

 Symptoms of alcohol dependence and abuse may overlap.
 However, someone who abuses alcohol may not experience physical symptoms of abuse and may not have as strong a compulsion to drink.
 Symptoms may include:

 Alcohol dependence and abuse are treatable.
 Treatment strategies vary, based upon the assessment of a healthcare professional.
 Treatment may include an intervention, outpatient program or counseling, or residential inpatient program.
 In addition, support groups are often helpful in the recovery process.

 As many as one in five lawyers is a problem drinker – twice the national rate.
 While it’s uncertain why lawyers experience alcohol dependence and abuse at a higher rate, it is clear that alcoholism has devastating effects on a lawyer’s career and personal life.

 Lawyer assistance programs (LAPs) are here to support lawyers, judges, students and other legal professionals who suffer from alcohol dependence and abuse.
 Contact your state or local LAP.

 How to Help a Colleague